oxidized-playground/hello-world/readme.md

 # Preparations for the Rust playground

+---

+**Note:** If you have any questions about the installation, you can find us today in the Einhoven office on the 3rd floor (left from the elevators).

+---

 This guide will prepare you for the Rust playground.
 Once finished you will have everything you need (and pre-downloaded) to build and run Rust.

 **Note:** This guide will prepare you with a devcontainer that uses WSL.
 The goal is that everyone has the same environment that's easy to set up and remove with no trace of Rust on your actual system.